mathisbot/opengl-fps/README.md

 ### Gameplay
 <a name="gameplay"></a>

-In its current state, the game contains only a black background with colorful cubes and a brick wall as a placeholder for the level.
-The player can move around freely, with a fully functioning first-person camera.
+In its current state, the game only allows you to move freely in a black space.
+The player can jump, run and look around.
+The stage also contains 3 cubes and a brick wall.

+This is a placeholder for the level: the 3 cubes are static and the wall is dynamically generated accordingly to what is written in assets/levels/level1.

 <p align="right">(<a href="#readme-top">Up</a>)</p>

 ### Bindings
 <a name="bindings"></a>

-It is currently not possible to change default bindings.
+It is currently not possible to change default bindings without modifying `src/main.c` and recompiling the whole code.
+In the future, the player should be able to modify its bindings in-game.

 By default, the bindings are :
 - H - Forward